ruricolist/serapeum/README.md

 # Overview

 Serapeum is a conservative library of Common Lisp utilities.
-It is a supplement, not a competitor, to Alexandria.
+It is a supplement, not a competitor, to [Alexandria][].
 That means it is safe to
 do:

     (defpackage ... (:use #:cl #:alexandria #:serapeum),